hx/epi/README.md

 ## Running as other users

-You can only configure jobs to run as other users if the Spagmon daemon runs as root.
+You can only configure jobs to run as other users if the Epi daemon runs as root.

-The daemon is started the first time you run the `spagmon` command, as whatever user ran it.
-If `spagmon` is ever run by `root`, the original user's daemon will be replaced by a daemon owned by `root`.
-Once that's happened, Spagmon will complain if you try to start or stop the daemon as any other user.
+The daemon is started the first time you run the `epi` command, as whatever user ran it.
+If `epi` is ever run by `root`, the original user's daemon will be replaced by a daemon owned by `root`.
+Once that's happened, Epi will complain if you try to start or stop the daemon as any other user.

-Spagmon recognises the history of its daemon running as root by the presence of data in `/etc/spagmon`.
-You can force it to use a particular user's data instead by setting the `SPAGMON_HOME` environment variable to, for example, `~/.spagmon`.
+Epi recognises the history of its daemon running as root by the presence of data in `/etc/epi`.
+You can force it to use a particular user's data instead by setting the `EPI_HOME` environment variable to, for example, `~/.epi`.